John Eliot (statesman): Parliamentary career

 Eliot was only twenty-two when he began his parliamentary career as Member of Parliament for St Germans in the "Addled Parliament" of 1614.
-In May 1618, he was knighted.
-In 1615, through the patronage of Buckingham, he obtained the appointment of Vice-Admiral of Devon, with large powers for the defence and control of the commerce of the county.
+In May 1618, he was knighted, and next year through the patronage of Buckingham he obtained the appointment of Vice-Admiral of Devon, with large powers for the defence and control of the commerce of the county.
 It was not long before the characteristic energy with which he performed the duties in his office involved him in difficulties.
 After many attempts, in 1623, he succeeded by a clever but dangerous manoeuvre in entrapping the famous pirate John Nutt, who had for years plagued the southern coast, inflicting immense damage upon English commerce.
 However, the pirate, having a powerful protector at court in Sir George Calvert, the secretary of state, was pardoned; while the Vice-Admiral, upon charges which could not be substantiated, was flung into the Marshalsea prison, and detained there nearly four months.

 A few weeks after his release, Eliot was elected Member of Parliament for Newport (February 1624).
 On 27 February, he delivered his first speech, in which he at once revealed his great powers as an orator, demanding boldly that the liberties and privileges of Parliament, repudiated by James I in the former Parliament, should be secured.
 In the first Parliament of Charles I, in 1625, he urged the enforcement of the laws against the Roman Catholics.
 Meanwhile, he had continued the friend and supporter of Buckingham and greatly approved of the war with Spain.

 Buckingham's incompetence, however, and the bad faith with which both he and the King continued to treat the parliament, alienated Eliot.
 Distrust of his former friend quickly grew in Eliot's mind to a certainty of his criminal ambition.
 Returned to the parliament of 1626 as Member for St Germans and in the absence of other leaders of the opposition whom the King had secured by nominating them sheriffs, Eliot found himself the leader of the House.
 He immediately demanded an inquiry into the recent disaster at Cádiz.
 On 27 March, he made an open and daring attack upon Buckingham and his administration.
 He was not intimidated by the King's threatening intervention on 29 March, and persuaded the House to defer the actual grant of the subsidies and to present a remonstrance to the King, declaring its right to examine the conduct of ministers.
 On 8 May, he was one of the managers who carried Buckingham's impeachment to the Lords and, on 10 May, he delivered the charges against him, comparing him in the course of his speech to Sejanus.